-You can find more information about specialist services who work with Camden schools in the Local Authority website www.camden.gov.uk/localoffer/specialistservices
+You can find more information about specialist services who work with Camden schools on the Local Authority website www.localoffer.camden.gov.uk

 Will I be able to meet the speech therapist who is working with my child?

 If your child is receiving support from a specialist team, you will be able to meet a member of the team to discuss your child’s progress.
 This may happen in school or, during Covid-19 restrictions, remotely via phone or video call.

 Identification, Assessment And Planning

 Our starting point is, where appropriate, to have a conversation with parents/carers in the summer term before children start school: we know that parents are the first educators of their child – we need their knowledge to plan effectively.
 We ask whether parents/carers have any concerns about their children – for example, if they have a disability, special need or medical need.
 This helps us to plan how we will support their child once they start school.
 If a child has attended a Nursery school or Children’s Centre, we use the information they provide as part of transition to plan the best programme of support.
 In addition, we assess all children in the first half term in our school through careful and sensitive classroom observation and an early review of progress.